xinwang1/conference-hugo/content/Overview.md

 This workshop aims to foster interdisciplinary collaboration by bringing together experts to explore cutting-edge research on topics such as
 - optimization in quantum information theory
 - optimization in quantum machine learning
-- quantum circuit design and optimization
+- quantum circuit design, optimization, error correction
 - quantum algorithms for optimization problems
 - optimization of quantum systems
 - hybrid quantum-classical optimization methods.